Neuralic/web-game/launcher/studio/README.md

 1. Shows a dark, branded window ("AdventureBlox Studio Setup") with an Install button.
-2. On click, searches `%LOCALAPPDATA%\Roblox\Versions\*\RobloxStudio.exe`
-   for a local Roblox Studio install (the version folder name changes with every Roblox update, so it can't be hardcoded).
-If it's not found, shows an error and lets you retry after installing Studio.
+2. On click, searches `%LOCALAPPDATA%\Roblox\Versions\*\` for a local Roblox Studio install — checking for `RobloxStudioBeta.exe` first, then falling back to `RobloxStudio.exe` (the version folder name changes with every Roblox update, so it can't be hardcoded).
+If neither is found, shows an error and lets you retry after installing Studio.
 3. Shows a short progress bar, then copies `AdventureBloxPlugin.lua` into `%LOCALAPPDATA%\Roblox\Plugins\` (creating that folder if it doesn't exist yet).